Surgical ablation for atrial fibrillation

-Where the pulmonary veins flow into the heart, “misfires” (lat.
-Foci) arise, which can then cause the entire atrium to atrial fibrillation.
-At this point, it is important to make a scar and through that create an electrical barrier.
-This barrier prevents the "misfire" from spreading to the heart.
-The ablation performed with energy leads to tissue denaturation, which then over time (days-weeks) develops into a scar.
-This scar is the electrical insulation.
-That is why we speak of pulmonary vein isolation.
-The pulmonary vein isolation is the cornerstone of all atrial fibrillation ablation therapies.
+At the point where the pulmonary veins enter the heart, the so-called "misfiring" (Latin: "foci") occurs, which can then send the entire atrium of the heart into fibrillation.
+At this point, it is necessary to place a scar and thus create an electrical barrier.
+This barrier prevents the "misfires" from being transmitted further to the heart.
+The actual ablation therefore means the obliteration of the heart tissue, which creates a scar.
+This scar then forms the insulation.
+This is why cardiology also speaks of pulmonary vein isolation.
+Pulmonary vein isolation forms the basis of every atrial fibrillation ablation.

-There are many studies that provide results for surgical ablation.
-This method has already found its way into the most recent guidelines of the European Society for Cardiology.
-This technique has advantages, particularly for patients with more complex diseases.
-Many studies are currently underway, and the results that are presented to us are indeed promising.
-We would be happy to inform you.
+There are numerous studies that already prove the results of surgical ablation.
+Moreover, this method has already found its way into the guidelines of the European Society of Cardiology.
+This technique has innumerable advantages, especially for patients with more difficult courses.
+At the moment there are also some current studies on this topic and the first results, which are presented to us at congresses, are very promising.
+Ask us about it - we will be happy to inform you!

-Well-rehearsed team during the approx. 90-minute intervention.
-All our procedures are performed in modern operating theatres for cardiac surgery.
-We have been doing these procedures together for over 10 years.
-The procedure is done under general anaesthesia without opening the chest.
-With our instruments, we can apply radio frequency specifically to the heart surface and thus ensure a sustainable result.
-By closing the left atrial appendage with a clip, discontinuation of the blood thinner can be discussed after the procedure.
+All our surgical procedures are performed in modern operating theatre (In Zurich we operate in the Stadtspital Triemli, in Monaco in the Centre Cardiothoracique de Monaco, and in Munich in the Schön Klinik Vogtareuth) equipped to perform cardiac surgery.
+We are a well-coordinated team that has been performing this type of surgery together for over 12 years.
+Surgical ablation is performed under general anaesthesia, without opening the chest.
+Thanks to our modern medical instruments, we can apply radiofrequency to the surface of the heart in a targeted manner and thus ensure a lasting surgical result.
+Due to the closure of the left atrial appendage with a clip, the discontinuation of the blood thinner can be discussed after the procedure.